Deck the halls with proper caution

 COLUMBIA, Mo. — For many, the holiday season would not be complete without evergreens, holly, mistletoe and other traditional plants adorning their homes.

-But it’s important to exercise care with some of these plants since we want the holidays to be happy and safe, says University of Missouri Extension horticulturist David Trinklein.
+But it’s important to exercise care with some of these plants since we want the holidays to be happy and safe, said University of Missouri Extension horticulturist David Trinklein.

+“In days of old, people rarely brought holiday greenery into the home before Christmas Eve,” Trinklein said.

-“When it comes to greenery, freshness is important since aged, dry material becomes more of a fire hazard,” he says.
+“When it comes to greenery, freshness is important since aged, dry material becomes more of a fire hazard,” he said.

 Whatever the source of greenery, Trinklein advises placing cut ends in water.
 If your greenery came from a retail outlet, re-cut the stems first.
 Keep the plant material in the coolest place possible until it is time to move it indoors.
 Freezing temperatures will not harm the greenery, but unfrozen water should be available to the stems at all times during storage.